We write a ton of blog posts for our websites.

 If your company sells something, writing content about a new product release is a win-win scenario.

-I briefly mentioned this earlier when I talked about product reviews.
+We briefly mentioned this earlier when we talked about product reviews.

 First, you’ll be able to generate a buzz for the release, which will ultimately help you drive sales.
 But it also gives you something to write about.